Two-Dimensional Billiards Are Turing Complete: Introduction

 Within this program, billiards present a stringent test case.
 Moore suggested that billiard systems in sufficiently high dimension, most notably three-dimensional billiards, could support universal computation, while also arguing that genuinely low-dimensional systems might lie below the universality threshold \cite{Moore1,Moore2}.
-Subsequent work achieved Turing completeness for billiard-like models by adding dynamical ingredients such as many-ball systems \cite{FredkinToffoli}, three-dimensional walls \cite{ReifTygar1994}, and moving walls or internal memory encoded in the particle’s velocity, for example, in computational pinball machines \cite{pinball}. \emph{Here we show that classical planar billiards with one ball and fixed walls already realize universal computation, achieving Turing completeness in physical systems with only one-degree of freedom}.
+Subsequent work achieved Turing completeness for billiard-like models by adding dynamical ingredients such as many-ball systems \cite{FredkinToffoli}, three-dimensional walls \cite{ReifTygar1994}, and moving walls or internal memory encoded in the particle’s velocity, for example, in computational pinball machines \cite{pinball}. \emph{Here we show that none of these additional mechanisms is necessary: classical planar billiards with one particle and fixed walls already realize universal computation.}

-We adapt the machinery of Topological Kleene Field Theory to billiard flows and, for each Turing machine, construct a two-dimensional billiard table whose trajectories simulate its computation.
+We take inspiration from the construction of Topological Kleene Field Theory and adapt it to billiard flows.
+More precisely, for each Turing machine, we construct a two-dimensional billiard table whose trajectories simulate its computation.
 As a consequence, natural decision problems for planar billiards, including reachability and periodicity questions, are algorithmically undecidable.
 Our approach is based on an encoding that is compatible with billiard geometry.
 We encode computation states as points of a one-dimensional interval and let the tape head move rather than shifting the entire tape.
 In our realization, the shift arises naturally from reflections on parabolic walls, while the read–write operation is more involved but remains fully compatible with a physical billiard system.
+A key geometric point is that the billiard tables arising in our construction are not polygonal and should not be thought of as having finitely many linear walls.
+The read--write operations are implemented by special control walls with an oscillatory profile.
+These walls are organized into a countable family indexed by the head position $k\in\mathbb Z$, but the resulting billiard table is nevertheless \emph{finitely piecewise smooth}\footnote{Throughout this paper, ``smooth'' is understood to mean $C^\infty$.}: away from finitely many singular boundary points, each control wall is obtained by smoothly joining together countably many explicit linear segments into a single smooth arc.
+Thus the construction requires infinitely many local oscillations, but only finitely many singularities in the boundary of the billiard table.